cestbalez/cestbalez.github.io/_posts/2025-03-10-what-happens-when-you-dont-own-your-life.markdown

 title:  "What Happens When You Don’t Own Your Life—And When You Finally Do"
 date:   2025-03-10 10:10:00 +0800
 last_modified_at: 2025-03-10 10:10:00 +0800
+open_graph:
+  image:
+    path: /assets/images/jakub-kriz.jpg
+    caption: "What Happens When You Don’t Own Your Life"
 categories:
   - Personal Growth
 tags: